sahilrajput03/sahilrajput03/articles/executing-execution.md

 Few ideas which help me execute better are:
 1. Write it down, give it a tangible form, give it a form which is touchable, seeable, smellable.
 May be spray some perfume on paper as well?
 Just kidding!
 2. Hypnotise yourself simply by changing your identity.
 Identity is just perception.
 This is easy.
 Say this 10 times - I am a super executioner.
 I am master executioner.
 I am expert executioner.
 I execute everything.
 I am executioner.
 3. Think about it.
 Obsess with it.
 May be infinitely long time, unless it's created in realization.
 Do it 10 mins only.
 Get started.
 Thinking, imagining about it is greater part of it then you might think.
 "Imagination is everything.
-It is the preview of life's coming attractions."
+It is the preview of life's coming attractions." ~ Albert Einstein

 If this doesn't move you then it might not be important.
-And don't worry, even you mark it as not-important, life will tell you again sooner or later what's important by showing you glimpses of what your need to manifest in your reality.
+And don't worry, even you mark it as not-important, life will tell you again sooner or later what's important by showing you glimpses of what you need to manifest in your reality.

 I write good ideas and I feel writing helps clarify executions.
 It reduces noise.